Firkax69/cv-app-odin/README.md

 Getting Started
 In order to setup and work on this project on your own, you will need to:

-Clone this project:
+Clone this project:<br/>
 `git clone https://github.com/renchester/cv-generator.git`

-Once you have cloned this project, you can install the required dependencies by using: npm install
+Once you have cloned this project, you can install the required dependencies by using:<br/>
+`npm install`

-A live demo of the project can be started by using: npm run preview
+A live demo of the project can be started by using:<br/>
+`npm run preview`

-Distribution files can be produced using: npm run build
+Distribution files can be produced using:<br/>
+`npm run build`

 -  -  -